 The independent jury that judges proposals for the European Inventor Award consists of international authorities in the fields of politics, business, media, science, academia and research.

 Ernö Rubik is an architect, designer, university professor and inventor of several mechanical puzzles, including the Rubik's Cube.
-He founded Rubik Studio Ltd. and acts as its Managing Director.
-Rubik formerly served as President of the Hungarian Engineering Academy, which he helped found.
-He also formed the Rubik Foundation to help support talented young engineers and industrial designers and is a member of the USA Science and Engineering Festival's advisory board.
+He founded Rubik Studio Ltd. and acts as its Managing Director and Chairman of Rubik's Brand Ltd., London.
+Rubik formerly served as President of the Hungarian Academy of Engineering, which he helped found.
+He also formed the Rubik Foundation to support talented young engineers and industrial designers and is a member of the USA Science & Engineering Festival's advisory board.

 In the media

 Mario Moretti Polegato is the inventor of the Geox shoe, whose innovative, breathable

 technology has earned him numerous accolades, including CNBC European Business

 Leaders' 2010 Innovator of the Year and Ernst & Young's 2002 Entrepreneur

 of the Year.
 Moretti Polegato is Chairman of the Italian Geox Group, which has